WHY CAN'T I GET A GIGABIT SERVICE

 As part of the government’s UK Gigabit programme, businesses and residents in some of the hardest-to-reach places in the UK are eligible for additional funding towards the cost of installing gigabit-capable broadband to their premises when part of a group project.

-Rural premises, experiencing speeds below 100 Megabits per second (Mbps), will be eligible for between up to £3,500 per small and medium-sized businesses (SME) and up to £1,500 per residential property to support the cost of installing new gigabit-capable connections.
+Rural premises, experiencing speeds below 100 Megabits per second (Mbps), will be eligible for up to £4,500 for homes and businesses to support the cost of installing new gigabit-capable connections.

 The Broadband Gigabit Voucher Scheme is currently paused in Staffordshire whilst the Project Gigabit procurement takes place.